 - Analyze and evaluate implemented business incubation and acceleration models

 - Identify effective strategies to meet facility design standards

 2.0 Food Business Incubation

 5.0 Facility Design Considerations

 6.0 Financial Self-Sustainability

-This course will provide the knowledge and tools to create a robust and successful entrepreneurial ecosystem within a university environment.
+This course will provide the knowledge and tools to create a robust, successful entrepreneurial ecosystem within a university environment.
 Topics will include appropriate tech transfer models, best practices in migrating research from the lab bench to the market, and leveraging regional resources to support university startups.
 Attendees will also learn about a variety of granting, donor/sponsorship, and self-funding models, especially from know-how or licensed intellectual property.
 Finally, attendees will work through exercises to help identify the best staff for their centers while also finding student or other talent throughout the university community to help with technology commercialization.

 An Ecosystem Development Workshop: Build your Community Framework to Accelerate Regional Collaboration

 Continuing the partnership forged last year between InBIA and CO.STARTERS, this course will help participants create or refine their communities’ entrepreneurship roadmaps through a number of exclusively developed exercises and proven tools, drawing on the experience of leading regional innovation ecosystem developers.
 Course leaders will guide attendees through every aspect of the development of their roadmaps, including stakeholder/asset mapping (community discovery), program vetting and deployment planning, and early assessment resources (community health check-up).
 Don’t miss this one-of-a-kind, immersive workshop for entrepreneurship centers interested in deepening their connections with their local ecosystems.